antoniivanov/is-2022-group-4/Lecture8/excercise.md

 public:
   public MovingAverage(int window_size) {
     this.window_size = window_size;
-  }
+    // What helper fields we need to be able to calculate average of  window }

   public double next(int val) {
-    // calculate the sum of the moving window
+    // return the new average of the moving window which is the the average of the last window_size elements added (including this one)

     return /* the new moving average*/
   }